 Are there tours to Kutná Hora?

 Yes, there are lots of tours to Kutná Hora that include the Sedlec Ossuary and they are a great way to make the most of a day trip from Prague.
 While it’s easy enough to get there and see everything independently, it does take longer to do it yourself and involves a bit more work.
-I would recommend either this day trip from Prague or this one.

 For something affordable but comfortable, Pension Bed&Breakfast is probably the best place.